MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-introduction.md

 # Create a hub and spoke hybrid network topology in Azure using Terraform

-This tutorial series shows how to use Terraform to implement in Azure a [hub and spoke network topology](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).
+This articles series shows how to use Terraform to implement in Azure a [hub and spoke network topology](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).

 A hub and spoke topology is a way to isolate workloads while sharing common services.
 These services include identity and security.
 The hub is a virtual network (VNet) that acts as a central connection point to an on-premises network.
 The spokes are VNets that peer with the hub.
 Shared services are deployed in the hub, while individual workloads are deployed inside spoke networks.

-This tutorial covers the following tasks:
+In this article, you learn how to:

 > [!div class="checklist"]
 > * Use HCL (HashiCorp Language) to lay out hub and spoke hybrid network reference architecture resources